christopher-hakkaart/nextflow/docs/workflow.md

 }
 ```

-Inputs can be specified like arguments when calling the workflow:
+You can specify inputs like arguments when calling the workflow:

 ```nextflow
 workflow {